• Skip to primary navigation

 Instructions

-• Cut your butternut squash carefully in half, seed and drizzle with ½ tbsp. olive oil.
+• Cut butternut squash carefully in half, seed, and drizzle with ½ tbsp. olive oil.
 Make sure both halves are coated nicely.
-Line a baking sheet with tinfoil, place them face down and bake for 45 minutes.
+Line a baking sheet with tinfoil, place them face down, and bake for 45 minutes.

-• Chop your small red onion and add it to a pot with 1 tbsp. olive oil.
+• Chop 1 small red onion and add it to a large pot with 1 tbsp. olive oil.
 Cook onion until it’s just beginning to brown, then add minced garlic.
 Cook garlic and onion together until both are nicely brown.
 Between 5-8 minutes.

 If Using an Immersion Blender